Clinical Trials (PDQ®)

-This phase II trial is studying how well giving epratuzumab together with combination chemotherapy works in treating young patients with relapsed acute lymphoblastic leukemia.
+This Phase II trial is studying how well giving epratuzumab together with an established chemotherapy platform works in treating young patients with relapsed acute lymphoblastic leukemia.
 Monoclonal antibodies, such as epratuzumab, can block cancer growth in different ways.
 Some block the ability of cancer cells to grow and spread.
 Others find cancer cells and help kill them or carry cancer-killing substances to them.
-Drugs used in chemotherapy work in different ways to stop the growth of cancer cells, either by killing them or by stopping them from dividing.
-Giving monoclonal antibody therapy together with combination chemotherapy may kill more cancer cells.
+Chemotherapy drugs work in different ways to stop the growth of cancer cells, either by killing them or by stopping them from dividing.
+Giving monoclonal antibody therapy in combination chemotherapy may kill cancer cells more effectively.

 Further Study Information